 Knowledge is at the heart of Development!
-KMA is committed to strengthen global K4D-efforts, to advance local, national and global knowledge ecosystems and to connect the global knowledge community.
-KMA has initiated and drives the , the first global Agenda dedicated to the advancement of knowledge societies and to the achievement of the Sustainable Development Goals of the UN.
+KMA is committed to strengthening global K4D-efforts, to advance local, national, and global knowledge ecosystems and to connect the global knowledge community.
+KMA has initiated and drives the first global Agenda dedicated to the advancement of knowledge societies and to the achievement of the Sustainable Development Goals of the UN.

 Agenda Knowledge for Development and 73 statements by global leaders in development: download

 K4D Geneva 2017

 Knowledge for Development.
 Global Partnership Conference 2017

 The lighthouse event in 2017 will take place from 3-4 April 2017 in Geneva at the United Nations Office Geneva, Palais des Nations, in cooperation with the Joint Inspection Unit of the UN.
 Please follow this link to access all information related to the conference.

 Participation in this outstanding conference is free!
 For registration please read the registration instruction, fill the registration form, and send it electronically as described in the instructions to the JIU of the UN in Geneva.

 The Initiative “Knowledge for Development” has been started beginning 2015 by the Austrian KM4Dev-Community, established by Andreas Brandner (KMA), Petra Herout (HORIZONT3000) and Ines Egger (Light for the World).
 The idea was to mobilize 50 world-leading figures in the field of global development representing governments, international organizations, industry, NGOs, and academia.
 These statements should be the foundation for the formulation of the first set of Knowledge Development Goals and the agenda for their implementation.
 After 1,5 years of lobbying and advocating, the First Edition of the Agenda Knowledge for Development has been presented in October 2016 at the K4D Summit 2016 in Vienna.